reivaxy/iotFeeder/README.md

 It keeps working even if wifi goes out, but you'll get disconnection notifications, thanks to a google cloud function checking for ping records every 5mn.

-Notifications are sent using Pushover.net, using a one-time fee plan (about $5).
+Notifications are sent using Pushover.net, using a one-time-fee plan (about $5).

 Logs and alerts are available on a google cloud application page: